 - Read and respond to chapter book mysteries independently

 - Organize facts and analyze characters and events to formulate a possible solution to a mystery

 - Follow the mystery format to write a mystery

-To conclude the fun event, enjoy some "mystery treats" like question mark-shaped cookies.
-You can also put different types of food in brown bags with student-written clues on the outside of each bag that help parents determine what kind of treat is in the bag.
+To conclude the fun event, enjoy some "mystery treats," like question mark–shaped cookies.
+You can also put different types of food in brown bags with student-written clues on the outside of each bag to help parents determine what kind of treat is in the bag.
 Parents can choose their desired treat bag based on the clues.